Maryland Route 355: History

 In 1972, the American Association of State Highway Officials approved for the US 240 designation to be removed.
 As a result, MD 355 was extended south along the former US 240 alignment to the Washington, D.C. border.
 MD 355 was widened into a divided highway between Rockville and Gaithersburg in 1977.
 The divided highway was extended north from Gaithersburg to Germantown by 1997.
 In 2006, the northern terminus of MD 355 at the interchange with US 15 in Frederick was truncated to a dead end a short distance south of that route.
 In 2009, the portion of MD 355 north of the I-70 overpass was transferred to the city of Frederick, with the MD 355 designation officially being removed from this stretch.
 In 2010, an interchange was completed at Montrose Parkway.

-In Frederick County, the two bridges which carry portions of MD 355 have been subject to infrastructure status concerns, and receive annual inspections, as part of the Federal Highway Administration's National Bridge Inventory (NBI).
+In Frederick County, the two bridges that carry portions of MD 355 receive annual inspections, as part of the Federal Highway Administration's National Bridge Inventory (NBI).
 The Monocacy River crossing was built in 1930, and reconstructed in 1980.
 Its June 2016 NBI report noted that this bridge is possibly eligible to be listed on the National Register of Historic Places.
 The CSX crossing was built in 1931, but never reconstructed.
 This bridge's NBI report, from September 2016, determined that its deck was in poor condition, with advanced section loss or deterioration.
 The 2016 inspection reports for both bridges concluded that both of these MD 355 carriers' deck geometries were "[b]asically intolerable requiring high priority of replacement."